nitrix/imgui-go/README.md

 # imgui-go

-A binding for imgui in Go.
+A binding library of imgui for Go.

 ## Example